 The length of time that you need to wear your spacers is dependent on how much space your orthodontist feels is going to be the most advantageous.
 If your teeth are overlapping, you may need to wear them a little longer.
 Generally, you don’t need to wear any spacer for longer than about 6 weeks.

 If you’ve ever had food stuck between your teeth, then you can predict how spacers are going to feel.
 Spacers are typically larger than a piece of food, and most patients report some level of discomfort.
 The larger the space needed and the more tightly packed your teeth are, the more likely you are to experience tenderness or soreness.
 In some severe cases, the spacers may irritate your gums.
-Most commonly, spacers cause pain while chewing.
-After all, they’re designed to force your teeth apart.
-Many people report that spacers are much less comfortable than the braces themselves, so rest assured there is relief in sight.
-No pain, no gain!
+Most commonly, spacers cause pain while chewing — after all, they’re designed to force your teeth apart

 In the event that you do experience pain, your doctor may prescribe pain medication.
 However, over the counter pain medication has been proven to be effective at managing the tenderness and jaw pain you may experience from having spacers placed.